 - Restraining inflammatory responses.

-The medulla consists of large granular chromaffin cells which secrete adrenaline and noradrenaline (catecholamines).
+- The composition of the medulla is of large granular chromaffin cells which secrete adrenaline and noradrenaline (catecholamines).
 These catecholamines are like those discharged by the postganglionic sympathetic fibres and are kept in great amount in the medulla.
-They’re readilyoxidized to a dark brown colour by specific salts of chromic acid (example, potassium dichromate), a characteristic which makes the renal medulla a part of the chromaffin system of the body.
+They’re readily oxidized to a dark brown colour by specific salts of chromic acid (example, potassium dichromate), a characteristic which makes the renal medulla a part of the chromaffin system of the body.

 - The suprarenal glands are in the epigastric region of abdomen, anterosuperior to the upper part of every kidney.